AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ## Installation

+1. Navigate to your account space on the server ["lehre.bpm.in.tum.de"](https://lehre.bpm.in.tum.de/)
-1. Clone the repository with the following command:
+2. Clone the repository with the following command:

 `git clone https://github.com/AlexMR2000/Cocktail_Dashboard`